-The more that the Great Western flexed its muscle, the more the men in power in Dover felt their control slipping away.
-Unfortunately, these power hungry men of the old way took this as an immediate sign to tighten the grip on their dominion.
+The more the Great Western flexed its muscle, the more the men in power in Dover felt their control slipping away.
+Unfortunately, these power hungry men of the old way took this as a sign to tighten their grip even harder.

 Ignorant power, brute force.
 It beat down the Indian.
 It will beat down the slave.
 This was their counting.
 They needed to push the men harder, they calculated, as that was their shortcoming.
 Making the slaves smarter and concurrently more productive by pushing them harder was the way, they figured, that the Great Western could be bettered.